Your students may be adept at both argument and persuasion in real life, but do they know the difference between argument and persuasion in writing?

 Using Kialo Edu to support argumentative writing

-Now that the difference between argument and persuasion is clear, let us persuade you of the benefits of using Kialo Edu to teach argumentative writing in your classroom!
+Now that the difference between argument and persuasion is clear, let us persuade to of explore how a classroom discussion on Kialo Edu can help teach argumentative writing!

-Our library is bursting with curriculum-linked discussion topics that provide the ideal context for students of all ages to perfect their argumentation skills.
-Students are able to consider multiple perspectives by writing claims in support and rebuttal of a thesis.
-These are presented in the form of a visual argument mapping tree, giving participants a clear overview of the discussion.
+In a Kialo discussion, students consider multiple perspectives by writing claims in support and rebuttal of a thesis.
+These are presented in the form of a visual argument mapping tree, giving participants a clear overview of the discussion and how their arguments connect to each other.

 Students can support every claim by adding a link or text as supporting evidence.
 These supporting sources are then collated in a handy sidebar, which can be viewed by all participants in the discussion.